Skip to content

 Which geometry dimensions do we have? st_dimension

--- selection of shopping areas
+-- selection of vineyards

 -- compute a centroid = point which is the geometric center of mass of a geometry